tritonas00/system-tar-and-restore/README.md

 - What to do with /home directory

 - Archiver: tar and bsdtar are supported.
+(In case of Fedora, bsdtar is pre-selected automatically)

 - Compression type: gzip and xz are supported.